jeffreymichaelmitchell/MP_to_ESS/MP_to_ESS.md

   mutate(date=round(date))
 ```

-This selects the NWOL variables and filters the dataset to all elections
+This selects the MP variables and filters the dataset to all elections
 in 1990 or after

-Each row is a party in an election in a year
+Each row is a party in an election in a year in a country.

-In the ‘select’ part, you need to add in the other variables in the MP
-data you are interested in so you can use it later.
-Here I filter the
-data so that it only includes parties in countries with the Radical
+Here I filter the data so that it only includes parties in countries
-Right party family, that are in the EU and after 1990.
+with the Nationalist family (parfam 70), that are in the EU and after
+1990.

 ``` r
 mpds<-mpds %>%